Pointers in C: Types of Pointers

 Usage of Pointers in C language

 • Dynamic Memory Allocation: Pointers are used to allocate memory dynamically at run time using functions like malloc() and calloc().
-This allows to creation of data structures such as arrays and linked lists of arbitrary size.
+This allows the creation of data structures such as arrays and linked lists of arbitrary size.

 • Passing Arguments to Functions: Pointers can be used to pass arguments to functions by reference, allowing the function to modify the values of variables passed to it.